elbe0011/glenis.ca/README.md

-# Glenis El-Beyroui
+# Glenis El-Beyrouti

 #### [glenis.ca](https://glenis.ca)

 Glenis El-Beyrouti, Designer

 Who doesn’t like it when things end up all neat and pretty?
 I believe that the world just works better when we really pay attention to the small details and try to introduce elegance in the things we make and do.
-Keeping things clean keeps things easy is what my parents always taught me.
+Keeping things clean keeps things easy is what my parents always taught me. <<< Turn into quote

 I solve problems with clarity and simplicity always in mind, and love to use motion to move people.